BMW Participates In Women’s Motorcycle Panel

 BMW recognizes the importance of women riders, and sent Sarah Schilke, the National Marketing Manager for BMW Motorrad USA, to the event to participate in the panel.
 While she works in the marketing office for the automaker, Schilke has always been a passionate biker, even before taking the job with BMW’s motorcycle arm.
 Before joining the German company, she worked with other motorcycle brands like Schuberth Helmets, the American Motorcycle Association, and the International Motorcycle Shows.
 According to her biography on the Biker Belles site, Schilke is an original member of the International Motorcycling Federation Commission on Women in Motorcycling, and the first woman to join the Motorcycle Industry Council’s Board of Directors.

-Take It On The Road: Check out four vacation destinations in New York
+Take It On The Road: Best Road Trip Destinations: New York City

 We think it’s great that BMW is investing time and effort into female motorcyclists.
 Perhaps soon we’ll start to see even more women rule the road from a bike.